FT Portfolios Canada Co.

 (a) the Ontario Securities Commission is the principal regulator for this application; and

-(b) the Filer has provided notice that section 4.7(1) of Multilateral Instrument 11-102 Passport System (MI 11-102) is intended to be relied upon in all of the provinces and territories of Canada other than the Jurisdiction (together with the Jurisdiction, the Jurisdictions).
+(b) FT Portfolios has provided notice that section 4.7(1) of Multilateral Instrument 11-102 – Passport System (MI 11-102) is intended to be relied upon in each of the other provinces and territories of Canada (together with Ontario, the Jurisdictions).

 This decision is based on the following facts represented by the Filer:

 1. FT Portfolios is a corporation formed by amalgamation pursuant to a certificate of amalgamation dated November 29, 2001 under the federal laws of Nova Scotia.

 2. FT Portfolios is, or will be, the investment fund manager of the Funds and is registered as an investment fund manager under the securities legislation in Ontario, Québec and Newfoundland and Labrador and is also registered in Ontario as a mutual fund dealer.
 The head office of FT Portfolios is in Toronto, Ontario.

 3. Each of the Funds is, or will be, an exchange traded fund organized and governed by the laws of the province of Ontario.
 The securities of each of the Funds are, or will be, qualified for distribution pursuant to a prospectus that has been, or will be, prepared and filed in accordance with the securities legislation of each of the Jurisdictions.